1935 :

 2020:

-The Club faces COVID
+The Club confronted with COVID

 2025 :

-The A STILS association is organizing a sensational event in the Opio resort bringing together nearly 850 former GOs to celebrate the Club's 75th anniversary.
+The A STILS association is organizing a sensational event in the Opio resort, bringing together nearly 850 former GOs to celebrate the Club's 75th anniversary.

 75 years after the creation of the Club Méditerranée association, who would have thought at the time